Ttanasart-pt/PXC-doc/content/__nodes/bend.md

 Axis of the wave

 #### <junc amount>
-The amplitude of the wave
+The size/amplitude of the wave

 #### <junc scale>
-The scale, frequency of the wave
+The scale/frequency of the wave

 #### <junc shift>
-The offset of the wave
+The offset/phase of the wave